 Lactobacilli can also secrete EPS into the surrounding environment to protect themselves against external stresses and reduce inflammation in the vagina.
 Clearly, EPS is a powerful tool in the fight against vaginal infections.

+While it’s often overshadowed by L. crispatus, Lactobacillus gasseri occupies an important position in the vaginal microbiome.
 From the pathogen-fighting products it releases to the community stability it creates, this Lactobacillus is worth our attention.
-Let’s discuss the ways you can support L. gasseri to optimize vaginal health.
+Let’s discuss the ways you can support Lactobacillus gasseri to optimize vaginal health.

 What can I do to support L. gasseri in my vaginal microbiome?

-Personal lubricants can help combat vaginal dryness and improve comfort during gynecologic exams and sexual activity.
-However, the chemical makeup of some lubricants may have a detrimental effect on protective bacteria like L. gasseri.
-Chlorohexidine gluconate and nonoxynol-9, which are common ingredients in commercial lubricants like K-Y Jelly, can significantly inhibit the growth of protective lactobacilli species.
+Chlorohexidine gluconate and nonoxynol-9, which are common ingredients in commercial lubricants, can significantly inhibit the growth of protective Lactobacilli species.
 If your lubricant of choice includes one or both of these chemicals, consider switching to a lube without them.

 Different bodies may react differently to the same lubricant, so it’s important to read the ingredients of each lube you try: this can help you determine the types that work best for you.
-Evvy's advisor, Dr. Jill Krapf, M.D. has some helpful recommendations in this guide

 Elsewhere on the blog, we’ve discussed the dangers of douching and feminine hygiene products.
 Commercially available douching products can disrupt and inflame the vaginal lining; this can reduce the protective effects of lactobacilli and allow pathogens to flourish, leading to infection.